Orex Exploration: 1980 to 1989

 The option on the property was conveyed to Orex Exploration in 1988.

 In 1988 a surface and underground exploration program was undertaken to cover the property to the west of the Boston Richardson Mine.
 Course gold was found in quartz veins and free gold was found in graphite black shale and fourteen belts of gold bearing ore had been identified.
 During 1988 the Boston Richardson Mine shaft was rehabilitated to facilitate an underground exploration program.

 Orex Exploration sought ACOA funding to develop a new modern mine. and sought Tenders for conducting a Pre-Feasibility and Feasibility Study.
 In addition an access decline (often called "The Ramp" and "Ramp Area") was developed to validate the drilling results and muck sampling was undertaken.

 At the beginning of 1989 the company conducted a metallurgical test on muck samples from 1988 and found that the results were much higher than those determined using atomic absorption sampling on core samples from the same areas.
-(3.3g/t for cyanidition version 2.0g/t for atomic absorption).
+(3.3g/t for cyanidation version 2.0g/t for atomic absorption).
 A milling test on several new diamond drill holes was conducted.

 In 1989 the company also completed a Pre-Feasibility and two feasibility Studies.

 The Pre-Feasibility study recommended underground mining, a standard gravity/flotation mill and concluded that a profit of $40 per ton would be realized.

 The first feasibility study expanded on the pre-feasibility study and described three possible options, two of which involved variations on a portable 500 metric ton/day mill and underground mining, and the third option involved open pit mining, selective underground mining and a 5,000 metric ton/day mill.
 All scenarios were considered economically viable but the third option of an open pit mine and large mill was considered to have the largest possible return to shareholders and was the recommended option.